competetor/Tiny-Autograd-Engine/README.md

 Both scripts accept `--epochs` to control training duration and `--activation` to pick a primitive (`tanh`, `relu`, `sigmoid`, `exp`, `log`, `sin`, `cos`).
 The `log` option applies `log(|x| + 1)` to avoid invalid inputs.
 Defaults are 300 epochs and `tanh` for XOR, 500 epochs and `tanh` for two-moons.

+### XOR training example

+`examples/xor.py` shuffles the four XOR pairs into `train_data` and `test_data`.
+The network trains on the former and reports classification accuracy on the held-out `test_data` once training concludes.

+### Two-moons training example

+`examples/moons.py` creates separate training and test splits.
+The model is trained on `train_data` and reports classification accuracy on the held-out `test_data` after training.

 Run tests with:

 ```bash